rustyb/osm-meta-util/README.md

 # OSM-Meta-util
+**Modified for using with the daily .osc diff file provided by GeoFabrik for Lesotho**

 A tool to download and process OSM Metadata.
 This data contains the most recent annotations around a commit to OSM.
 Specifically, `commit text`, `username`, `bounding box`, `creation date` and `number of edits`.
 The data is downloaded from the [planet](http://planet.osm.org/replication/changesets/) repository, which contains minutely changesets to OSM.